Lauren logoLauren

 item: Optional[CreateItem] = NoneJSON body, nullable

-f: Query[Filters] (explicit)Query fields from model
+f: Query[Filters] (Pydantic, explicit)Query fields from model

 token: Header[str] (explicit)Header